Bash77/Bash77/README.md

 Java and C#: Object-oriented programming languages widely used in software development.
 Data Structures and Algorithms (DSA): Fundamental concepts for efficient data organization and manipulation, essential for problem-solving in various programming contexts.
 Furthermore, I am constantly motivated to broaden my knowledge beyond the curriculum.
-To that end, I recently completed the "Complete Web Development Bootcamp" on Udemy by Angela Yu.
-This intensive course has equipped me with the following tech stack:
+To that end, I recently started the "Complete Web Development Bootcamp" on Udemy by Angela Yu.
+This intensive course will equip me with the following tech stack:

 Front-end development: HTML, CSS, JavaScript (including libraries like React and Bootstrap) Back-end development: Node.js, Express.js, MongoDB